We’ll start with recommending some basic tools depending on what kind of editing you’re doing:

 Basic Photo Editing

-(Cropping, brightness, contrast, filters)
+(Cropping, brightness, contrast, filters, Save for Web)

 - Best Tools:

-Background Removal / Object Removal
+Background Removal Tools / Object Removal

 - Best Tools: